Discover Dugin's Masterpiece.

 This course introduces you to to the fundamental thesis of Dugin's 20+ volume book series, Noomakhia.
 It is the cutting edge of the philosophical study of civilizational multipolarity.
 You won't find anything like it - anywhere.

-Real wars are downstream from culture wars are downstream from philosophical wars!
+Real wars are downstream from philosophical wars.

 The title Noomakhia, which literally means “war of the mind” [intellect, nous] – and which can also be conceived of as “war within the mind,” “war of minds,” or even “war against the mind” – is intended to emphasize the conflictual nature of logoi structures as well as the multiplicity of noetic fields, in each of which surprises, conflicts, aporias, struggles, contradictions, and opposition lie in wait for us.